 Key Stage 3

 Pupils follow a well-structured Curriculum that focuses on building their skills of observational drawing, painting, print making, mixed media and three-dimensional materials.
 In Years 7 and 8 pupils learn how to work both in a sketchbook and on a larger scale, including group work and animation projects.
 Pupils explore a wide variety of themes including landscape and environment, perspective, portraiture, abstraction, colour, texture, pattern and surface.
-In Year 7 students also undertake a Cross Curricular project that brings together Art, Music, Dance and Drama in a celebration of the Arts through exploration a different cultures on the Cross Arts Days.
+Students will study elements of Art history and investigate various artists.
+In Year 7 students also undertake a Cross Curricular project that brings together Art, Music, Dance and Drama in a celebration of the Arts through an exploration of different cultures on the Cross Arts Days.

 In Year 9 pupils undertake a ‘foundation course’ that encourages them to bridge the gap between KS3 and KS4.
 During this year pupils explore the formal elements, investigate artists, undertake varied workshops and learn about the significance of Artists within the development of their own work.
 During Year 9 pupils are also taught the necessary analytical skills necessary to develop strong contextual reference within their work and how this informs their decision-making processes.
 They are also taught the importance of visual communication, annotation skills and presentation skills.
 There is also an emphasis on development experimentation and observational drawing skills that form the foundation of successful projects when they progress onto GCSE in Year 10.